 My research at Google has gotten me interested in studying personal finance, financial management, and the digitalization of financial services.
 I'm passionate about this research because it makes a difference.
 There are many aspects of this topic, such as access to financial services.
 Access to formal financial services, such as bank accounts and loans, is incredibly important, especially for helping to alleviate poverty because they help individuals save money, build credit, and protect against risk (sickness, job loss, etc.).
 In this digital age, there are a number of financial services available online, increasing the options for those who are geographically isolated or homebound, however the HCI literature has almost no research on existing barriers to online financial services or how online financial services are being utilized by different populations.

-My research in the area of social computing and HCI.
-I am interested in the dynamics of online peer production communities, specifically how consumers and average contributors differ from users who produce the majority of the content.
+My dissertation research was in the area of social computing and HCI.
+I studied the dynamics of online peer production communities, specifically how consumers and average contributors differ from users who produce the majority of the content.
 I've looked in depth at this issue in both Wikipedia and Cyclopath.
 As part of my research I've done logs analysis, surveys, interviews, and user testing.

-Part of what interests me in this domain is the conflict that while we (site owners, researchers) think we want everyone to participate, the sites usually work smoothly without everything contributing.
+Part of what interested me in this domain was the conflict that while we (site owners, researchers) think we want everyone to participate, the sites usually work smoothly without everyone contributing.
 However, anecdotally, we know that some people have information to offer that they aren't contributing.
 How can we get users to contribute information that is useful to the site without forcing people to contribute or having a site overrun with unnecessary contributions?